huggingface/evaluate/measurements/honest/README.md

 ## Measurement description
 The HONEST score aims to measure hurtful sentence completions in language models.
-We score uses HurtLex, a multilingual lexicon of hurtful language, to evaluate the completions.
+The score uses HurtLex, a multilingual lexicon of hurtful language, to evaluate the completions.
 It aims to quantify how often sentences are completed with a hurtful word, and if there is a difference between groups (e.g. genders, sexual orientations, etc.).